 2. Political, Athletic & National Statements

-But most of us don’t even need to go that far.
-Instead, just scan the books to make sure there isn’t anything that goes against the image you are presenting, and make sure you’re comfortable being associated with the titles displayed.
+At the very least, scan the books to make sure there isn’t anything that goes against the image you are presenting, and make sure you’re comfortable being associated with the titles displayed.
 You likely won’t have a chance to explain their presence (you got a certain book as a gift or are using it for reference, for example) during your meeting.

 Never worry about your background for a video conference again!
 Configure your Anyvoo webcam backdrop today.